wp-plugins/bulletproof-security/readme.txt

 Please see the <a href="http://forum.ait-pro.com/forums/forum/bulletproof-security-free/" title="BulletProof Security Forum" rel="nofollow" target="_blank">BulletProof Security Forum.</a>

-= Does BulletProof Security work on every type of Server? =
+= BulletProof Security Server Compatibilty - Linux Hosting =

-Compatible With:
-* Apache CGI configured Servers
+* Compatible with Apache CGI configured Servers
-* Apache DSO configured Servers (May require file/folder permission and/or Ownership changes)
+* Compatible with Apache DSO configured Servers (May require file/folder permission and/or Ownership changes)
-* Nginx frontend Server with Apache backend Server
+* Compatible with Nginx frontend Server with Apache backend Server
-* LiteSpeed Servers
+* Compatible with LiteSpeed Servers
+* NOT Compatible with Windows IIS Servers - Windows Hosting

 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
 BPS is compatible with Apache Linux Servers, LiteSpeed Servers, Nginx Servers (if the Nginx Server is the frontend Server and Apache Linux Server is the backend Server).
 If you do not know what type of Server you have you can check your Server Type and Operating System on the BPS System Info page.

-NOT Compatible With:
-* Windows IIS Servers

-= Does BulletProof Security Work on Windows IIS Servers? =
+= Will BulletProof Security Work at all on Windows IIS Servers/Windows Hosting? =

 Yes and No. .htaccess files are only used on Linux based hosting.
 You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but you cannot Activate BulletProof Modes and use .htaccess files on Windows Hosting.